anotherainaa/launchschool/JS225/notes.md

 What objects implicitly get the `constructor` property?

-ALl functions will have a prototype property. `constructor` properties are part of the prototype and the `constructor` prorperty will point back to the function itself.
+All functions will have a prototype property. `constructor` properties are part of the prototype and the `constructor` prorperty will point back to the function itself.
 This code returns `true` based on the logic we have.